 What does it do?

 The Trust Framework is a very ‘thin’ layer.
-It assures that (a) organisations are who they say they are; (b) consent is given to share data with the pre-agreed rules; and (c) enables that consent to be linked to rules for licensing, liability transfer, legal and operational processes (e.g. open standards for data, APIs, etc).
+It assures that (a) organisations are who they say they are; (b) permission (similar to consumer-based consent in Open Banking) is given to share data with the pre-agreed rules; and (c) enables that permission to be linked to rules for licensing, liability transfer, legal and operational processes (e.g. open standards for data, APIs, etc).

 To enable pre-authorised access to data, the Trust Framework will include verification and assurance services for organisations who wish to share, access and use data.
 Tiers for verification and assurance include verification and assurance at both organisational and dataset levels: